 Stringing together words in an intelligent manner is only one part of content writing.
 Those words have to speak to buyer personas, include high-performing keywords and support campaign goals.
 The most effective written content is relevant, measurable and impactful in helping your brand achieve desired results.

 I’ve been known to call blog posts the OG content marketing assets that continue to fill the hearts and souls of strategies near and far, and I’m sticking to my guns on that sentiment.
-They’re a staple at the top of the marketing funnel, building brand awareness and driving traffic when they land in consumers’ search results.
+Blog content is a staple at the top of the marketing funnel, building brand awareness and driving traffic when it lands in consumers’ search results.

 While blogs can assist the sales-enablement process, their main purpose is to lead users to the next step.
 Ideally, readers who like what they see will explore other pages and sign up for your email newsletter so you can start a meaningful conversation with your newest qualified leads.

 As with all content marketing, you always want to write with your buyer personas and campaign goals in mind.
 These two factors are paramount in deciding what kind of blog posts you want to create.
 You have several options, including: